Anaerobic Digestion Facility at Little Miami Plant

 PROJECT BENEFITS

-• Reuses Biogas as Energy Source: Biogas, which is primarily methane, is produced by anaerobic digestion.
-It will be reused onsite as a renewable energy source to run other plant operations.
-This will reduce our carbon footprint and reliance on the grid and improve energy efficiency
+• Reuses Biogas as Renewable Energy Source: Biogas, which is primarily methane, will be reused onsite to run other plant operations.
+This will reduce our reliance on the grid and improve energy efficiency.

-• Improves Plant Operations: New solids handling and processing facilities at Little Miami will help optimize operations and maintenance and provide flexibility for the future.
+• Improves Plant Operations: New solids handling and processing facilities will help optimize operations and maintenance and provide flexibility for the future.

 PROJECT STATUS